css-modules/css-modules-require-hook/README.md

 Now, there are two ways to attach hook: manually or using preset file.

-The first one allows you to pass options manually after module was required, to make it work.
+The first one allows you to pass options manually after module was required.
 Example:

 ```javascript
 const hook = require('css-modules-require-hook');